dataclass-cauldron/dataclass-witch/docs/common_use_cases/meta.rst

-   This may also have unforeseen consequences - for example, if your application depends on another library that uses the ``JSONWizard`` Mixin class from the Dataclass Mage library, then that library will be likewise affected by any global ``Meta`` values that are set.
+   This may also have unforeseen consequences - for example, if your application depends on another library that uses the ``JSONWizard`` Mixin class from the Dataclass Witch library, then that library will be likewise affected by any global ``Meta`` values that are set.

 .. code:: python3